 On the right hand side you will see that it will also include the Xpath

 That’s it!
-If you look for a way to build up an ideal Appium test environment for yourself, download step-by-step instructions.
+If you look for a way to build up an ideal Appium test environment for yourself, download this beginner’s guide to learn step-by-step instructions.

 Now you can use the tool to view and identify elements in the view hierarchy.